Queen Elizabeth Presents Maundy Money

 Filed under British Royals

-Tagged Easter, Elizabeth II, Maundy Service, The Duke of Edinburgh.
+Tagged Easter, Elizabeth II of the United Kingdom, Maundy Service, The Duke of Edinburgh.